 Apricots: A Foundation Food For Its Exceptional Boron Content

-Apricots contain excellent levels of the Foundation Supplement boron, and are therefore listed as a Foundation Food in the Save Our Bones Program.
+Apricots contain excellent levels of the Foundation Supplement boron, and are therefore listed as a Foundation Food in the Osteoporosis Reversal Program.

 The trace mineral boron actually works to decrease the amount of calcium and magnesium excreted in the urine.
 It does this in part by being involved in bone metabolism and activating Vitamin D, which “carries” calcium and magnesium into your bones.
 To facilitate this process, boron helps your cells maintain healthy membranes.